-Top 3 Best Cotton County Public Middle Schools (2025)
+Best Cotton County Public Middle Schools (2026)

-For the 2025 school year, there are 3 public middle schools serving 412 students in Cotton County, OK.
+For the 2026 school year, there are 3 public middle schools serving 412 students in Cotton County, OK.

-The top ranked public middle schools in Cotton County, OK are Big Pasture Elementary School, Walters Middle School and Temple Elementary School.
+The top-ranked public middle schools in Cotton County, OK are Big Pasture Elementary School, Walters Middle School and Temple Elementary School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

-Cotton County, OK public middle schools have an average math proficiency score of 15% (versus the Oklahoma public middle school average of 21%), and reading proficiency score of 16% (versus the 24% statewide average).
-Middle schools in Cotton County have an average ranking of 1/10, which is in the bottom 50% of Oklahoma public middle schools.
+Cotton County, OK public middle schools have an average math proficiency score of 24% (versus the Oklahoma public middle school average of 21%), and reading proficiency score of 16% (versus the 24% statewide average).
+Middle schools in Cotton County have an average ranking of 4/10, which is in the bottom 50% of Oklahoma public middle schools.

 Minority enrollment is 33% of the student body (majority Hispanic), which is less than the Oklahoma public middle school average of 55% (majority Hispanic and American Indian).

-Best Public Middle Schools in Cotton County (2025)
+Best Public Middle Schools in Cotton County (2026)

 School